What Constitutes Medical Malpractice and How to Build a Case

 Regardless of the specific error, the impact on your life can be overwhelming and challenging to manage alone.
 We'll help you look past the initial confusion to find the facts and build a narrative that accurately reflects your experience.
 Uncovering these errors is the first step in seeking the compensation you need for your recovery.

-In a medical malpractice case, your medical records often serve as some of the most important evidence available.
-These records create a timeline of your symptoms, the tests that were performed, and the decisions made by your healthcare providers.
-We review this documentation to identify inconsistencies, missed warning signs, or departures from accepted medical practices.
+In a medical malpractice case, your medical records are the most important pieces of evidence available.
+These documents provide a chronological account of your symptoms, the tests performed, and the decisions made by your healthcare providers.
+Our attorneys will review these files to find discrepancies.

 Beyond your records, we'll also look for other forms of evidence to support your claim, such as witness statements or digital imaging.
 The goal is to create a complete picture of the care you received and how it deviated from expectations.
 This process often involves: